lars-sh/parent/README.md

 #### Generated Files
 During the build process some project files are generated.
 Those files and their creation concept are described below.

+`.github/dependabot.yml` tells [Dependabot](https://dependabot.com/) which project dependencies to check.
+Use the Maven property `parent-pom.create-dependabot-yml` to suppress writing this file.

 `.gitignore` tells [Git](https://git-scm.com/) which files to ignore.
 It is overwritten at every run to keep it up-to-date.
 Use the Maven property `parent-pom.create-gitignore` to suppress writing this file.